explosion/spaCy/website/docs/usage/linguistic-features.md

 spaCy features a fast and accurate syntactic dependency parser, and has a rich API for navigating the tree.
 The parser also powers the sentence boundary detection, and lets you iterate over base noun phrases, or "chunks".
-You can check whether a [`Doc`](/api/doc) object has been parsed with the `doc.is_parsed` attribute, which returns a boolean value.
-If this attribute is `False`, the default sentence iterator will raise an exception.
+You can check whether a [`Doc`](/api/doc) object has been parsed by calling `doc.has_annotation("DEP")`, which checks whether the attribute `Token.dep` has been set returns a boolean value.
+If the result is `False`, the default sentence iterator will raise an exception.

 <Infobox title="Dependency label scheme" emoji="📖">